sefgsefg/RAG_kubeflow/README.md

 ![](https://github.com/sefgsefg/RAG_kubeflow/blob/main/Code_para.png)

-And there is a parameter call `load_in_8bit` in line 74, if your platform doesn't use GPU, just comment it.
+And there is a parameter call `load_in_8bit` in function `AutoModelForCausalLM.from_pretrained`, if your platform doesn't use GPU, just comment it.